ovh/svfs/docs/FAQ.md

-looking for local speed rates, then this means you are looking for a local filesystem and SVFS is no more than a easier way to achieve synchronization between both since it brings support for usual tools when used with appropriate options (for instance `rsync -av -W --inplace --progress`).
+looking for local speed rates, then this means you are looking for a local filesystem and SVFS is no more than a easier way to achieve synchronization between both since it brings support for usual tools when used with appropriate options (for instance `rsync -av -W --inplace --size-only --progress`).
 In this case you should rely on an appropriate, journalized, battle-hardened local filesystem.
 This is also where you should manage ownership, permissions and other ACL/extended attributes information, relatively to your local users and groups.